lumi-a/masters-thesis/thesis.typ

   caption: [A response to the prompt in @example-prompt.
 The responding LLM was `gpt-4.1-nano` with a temperature-parameter of $1.2$.], ) <example-response>

-Furthermore (though this was not done in the shown examples), the python-code can be generalised on some sets of parameters.
-For instance, the `get_items` functions could accept an integer-parameter `length` that tells the function the maximum allowed size of the list.
-Our evaluation-function $Score$ then rejects lists exceeding the provided `length` by returning a score of $0$, and we may mathematically analyse the asymptotic behaviour of the function for large `length` after the fact.
-To make generalisation across different values of `length` more likely, we could also evaluate the function on multiple different values and take a weighted average.

 == Tuning FunSearch's Output <sec-funsearch-tuning-introduction>

 We used FunSearch to find "bad" instances for the four problems listed above.
 After FunSearch concluded, we manually searched through its output for promising code.
-We then manipulated the code, for instance by removing redundant items (see e.g. @evolution-bin-packing and @evolution-clustering) or making the instance more symmetrical (see @evolution-clustering, where we replaced `np.linspace`, which produces a sequence of evenly-spaced numbers, with `np.ones`, which produces a sequence of identical numbers), and checking after every step whether the program's score decreased noticeably.
+We then manipulated the code, for instance by removing redundant items (see e.g. @evolution-bin-packing and @evolution-clustering) or making the instance more symmetrical (see @evolution-clustering, where we replaced `np.linspace`, which produces a sequence of evenly-spaced numbers, with `np.ones`, which produces a sequence of identical numbers), and checking after every step that the program's score didn't decrease noticeably.

 Not all programs found by FunSearch lend themselves to this.
 Some programs just produced pseudo-random numbers, e.g. using trigonometric functions.
 If tuning was successfull, though, we ended up with a concise, interpretable, symmetric instance that we could use to try and prove new results.